View basket (0 items $0.00)

 Yoga for Posture Improvement: Hyperkyphosis Carries Similar Risks as Osteoporosis, Research Finds

 We all know that poor posture isn't flattering.
 However, in reality, posture affects our health and well-being in numerous ways.
-And one particular posture problem, has significant impact on our longterm health and wellbeing, and medical science is just starting to catch on to this fact.
+And one particular posture problem has a significant impact on our long-term health and wellbeing, and medical science is just starting to catch on to this fact.

-Here is the one of the posture problems you rarely hear about, but which is well worth paying attention to:
+Here is the one posture problem you rarely hear about, but which is well worth paying attention to: